Code-Institute-Submissions/premierleague/README.md

 ### Responsive Design

+Manual testing was conducted to ensure the dashboard was as responsive as possible.
+This was a recurring testing approach to ensure the dashboard worked well with all screen sizes after every new implementation.

+Some of the use cases includes:
+1. Ensure the navbar was behaving as I envisioned it
+2. Breakpoint for each columns were set correctly for charts
+3. Ensuring the charts were responsive

+See the **Report > Responsive Design** section for more details.

 ### Cross-Browser Testing

 Manual cross-browser testing was undertaken after each major implementation of the project.
 This included the implmentation of the navbar, inclusion of various charts, and the footer amoungst many others.